Kotlin/kotlinx.coroutines/kotlinx-coroutines-core/common/README.md

 | [joinAll]                | Joins on all given jobs

 Cancellation support for user-defined suspending functions is available with [suspendCancellableCoroutine] helper function.
-[NonCancellable] job object is provided to suppress cancellation with `withContext(NonCancellable) {...}` block of code.
+The [nonCancellable] function is provided to suppress cancellation inside its block of code.

 [Select][kotlinx.coroutines.selects.select] expression waits for the result of multiple suspending functions simultaneously: